• Skip to primary navigation

 LED Lamps2

-OtherFuse 1A1
+Fuse 1A1

-R3 and C2 create a delay network.
+R3 and C2 make delay system.

-Absolute Maximum Rating System of Triac BT136
+Absolute Maximum Rating System of Triac BT136:

 SymbolParameterConditionsMinMaxUnit